QualiSystemsLab/Jira-Integration/README.md

 New issue in Jira:
 ![](screenshots/jira_issue.png)

-Button provided by the Jira plugin to open the quarantined resource in a debug sandbox:
+Click the button provided by the Jira plugin to open the quarantined resource in a debug sandbox:
 ![](screenshots/open_in_cloudshell.png)

 Access to the debug sandbox: